 You won’t know about the results if you aren’t paying attention.

 We tell all of our athletes to test and retest whenever they try something new with their nutrition.
 Essentially, we tell them to become their own study of one.

 We recommend one change at a time.
 If you completely overhaul your nutrition, how do you really know what’s working for you and what’s not?
 We then recommend giving any change made at least a week, ideally two weeks to test for effectiveness.

-Several small changes, chewable pieces as we like to call them in our Personalized Nutrition Profile, that have been tested for effectiveness (desired results), add up to a nutrition lifestyle that can support your performance for life.
+Several small changes, chewable pieces as we like to call them in our Complete Nutrition Package, that have been tested for effectiveness (desired results), add up to a nutrition lifestyle that can support your performance for life.
 A personalized nutrition lifestyle is key to optimizing performance and getting lean.